 Markup is essentially the amount added to your production cost price to arrive at a price.
 It is a commonly used technique to add a consistent profit margin to your product prices.
 Your ideal markup will depend on the types of products you sell, however as a general rule you will want to aim for no lower than a 50% markup for Etsy.
-Learn more about recommended markups for your handmade products here ».
+Learn more about recommended markups for your craft products here ».

 First, make a list of every material that you have used up to produce the item - let's call this your "recipe".
 For each item in your recipe, calculate your unit price for each: this can be calculated using a rolling average calculation on your purchase history for the material and converting to a suitable unit of measurement (e.g pounds to ounces).
 Don't forget to include hidden costs like shipping and taxes paid.
 Finally, calculate how much you used up and multiply this by your manufacturing unit price.
 Don't want to do all these calculations yourself?
 Sign up for a free 14 day trial of Craftybase and we'll calculate these for you!

 One of the biggest pricing mistakes Etsy sellers make is that they completely ignore their own labour costs.
 Being self-employed, it's easy to undervalue or completely ignore the time you put in to your business.
 Learn more about how to calculate your handmade labor costs »